Yuriwaka

-Yuriwaka (also Yuriwaka Daijin or Minister Yuriwaka) is the titular hero of a Japanese tale of vengeance.
+Yuriwaka (百合若), also Yuriwaka Daijin or Minister Yuriwaka (百合若大臣), is the titular hero of a Japanese tale of vengeance.
 Yuriwaka, famed for his enormous iron bow, is victorious as a general against the Mongolian forces, but is abandoned on an island by a traitorous subordinate (Beppu) who usurps his governorship.
 Yuriwaka's hawk (Midori-maru) couriers back a letter to his wife, who prays to the shrine, and through divine intervention, Yuriwaka returns to the province of his governorship.
 He withholds his identity until the opportune moment to prove his prowess on his iron bow, and avenges himself on the traitor.

 The tale has been regarded as a Japanese rendition of the Greek epic of Ulysses, but a number of commentators have rejected this assumption, finding no convincing account of how the tale could have been transmitted.
 The common explanation is that Christian missionaries introduced the tale.
 The oldest known reference is from 1514, giving the names of the hero and the hawk.
 Formerly the oldest was thought to be a record of Yuriwaka being narrated in February 1551, a short time after the first European missionary contact with Japan.

 The "Tale of Yuriwaka" (or "The Minister Yuriwaka") has existed in the form of librettos for performance in the kōwakamai dance since the late Muromachi period (16th century or even earlier), and later adapted for the jōruri puppet play and kabuki theater.
 The story has also been transmitted in folktale form widely throughout Japan, with a tradition that is particularly strong in the southerly Ōita Prefecture where the tale is set.
 Variants have also been recited in Oki Island by local priestesses.